munners17/python-flask-app/README.md

    * `CMD`:  Sets the command to be executed when running a container based on this image (not when the image is being built).
 This in essence identifies the application the container is encapsulating.
    * `COPY`: Adds files from your Docker client’s current directory.

 Note we are not COPYING python files into the container.
-Instead we will create a mount point that will allow the webapp/ subfolder on your host to be shared inside the container, similar to a network mount.
+Instead we will create a mount point that will allow the webapp/ subfolder on your host (inside this repo) to be shared inside the container, similar to a network mount.

 ## Build and Start Flask Container
-1. In the command line, move to your previously cloned repo
+1. On the command line, move to your previously cloned repo
     * `cd path/to/repo`
 1. Build the docker image `docker build -t munners17/python-flask .`
 1. Create a docker network to allow different docker containers to easily communicate with each other over an IP network.
 Then bind the existing mariadb container to the newly created network bridge.
     * `docker network create --driver=bridge db-network`
     * `docker network connect db-network mariadb-diveshop`
-1. Create and run the container, connecting it to the shared network, db-network `docker run --name python-app -p 5000:5000 --mount type=bind,source="${PWD}"/webapp,target=/app --net db-network munners17/python-flask`
+1. Create and run the container, connecting it to the shared network, db-network
+    * `docker run --name python-app -p 5000:5000 --mount type=bind,source="${PWD}"/webapp,target=/app --net db-network munners17/python-flask`
+    * Remember `docker run` CREATES AND STARTS the container.
+When needing to start the container in the future, use `docker start -a python-app`, since it does not need to be re-created.
+1. Verify the container is Up by checking the STATUS column after executing `docker ps` in another terminal

 ## Login to your Flask Container
-1. Use `docker exec` to start an interactive shell (`sh` = Bourne shell) inside the container.
-Command to login: `docker exec -it python-app sh`
+1. Use `docker exec` to start an interactive session inside the container and run the `bash` shell to access the terminal.
+Command to login: `docker exec -it python-app bash`
 1. Start python and run a few python commands.
 Hit <enter> after each of the following:

 * `python3`
 * `4 + 3`
 * `x = [1, 2, 3, 4, 5]`
 * `print(x)`
+* `exit()`

 Depending on your skill level, you may want to walk through this introduction: https://www.w3schools.com/python/python_intro.asp

 ## Flask Workshop

 ### Update Existing Web App
-You will find a basic implementation of the Flask web application framework inside this report at `webapp/index.py`. start building out your web app
+You will find a basic implementation of the Flask web application framework in `webapp/index.py`.
+The python container is currently running **index.py**.
+See what index.py is doing by navigating to http://localhost:5000/

-Edit the file called index.py
+`[CHANGE ME]` should appear in your browser window.

+You may have noticed we have not started a Web Server to handle the HTTP traffic from our web app to the browser!
+Well, Flask is being run in Developmemnt mode which launces its own local web server for testing purposes - this is the web server serving your browser client right now.
+This is not recommended for a Production environment.

+Also notice in **index.py** that debug=True when running the Flask object.
+This enables the debugger and also allows the server to reload whenever it detects a code change.
+Try it out by starting to build out your web application:
+1. Use Sublime Text or a text editor of your choice to edit the **index.py** and replace "[CHANGE ME!] with "Hello World!":

 ```
 from flask import Flask